Chiftele

-Chiftele, plural form of chiftea, are flat and round meatballs from Romanian traditional cuisine.
-Chiftele are usually made from minced pork, mixed with mashed potatoes and spices, then deep-fried.
-Chiftele is served with pilaf or mashed potatoes.
-A variant mixing rice inside the meatball is called perişoare for sour soup, making ciorbă de perişoare.

-There is a recipe called chiftele de peşte (fish chiftele) consisting of fishcake made from carp.
+Chiftele are flat and round meatballs from traditional Romanian cuisine.
+Chiftele are usually deep-fried minced pork, mixed with mashed potatoes and spices.
+Chiftele is traditionally served with pilaf or mashed potatoes.
+A variant of chiftele has rice mixed inside the meatball, and is called perişoare.
+Perişoare are usually added to sour soup to make another dish called ciorbă de perişoare.
+Another variant of chiftele is called chiftele de peşte (fish chiftele) and is a fishcake made from carp.

 Etymology

 The word chiftea comes from köfte, which is the Turkish word for kofta.

 History

 Centuries of Ottoman presence in Romania has left some variations from the Turkish culinary arts.
 Chiftele is the Romanian version of Turkish köfte.